 - The referring physician is updated regarding the patient care plan at the end of each visit.

 - Personalized warfarin education is provided at the first visit and as needed.

-- The main hospital campus offers free parking and easy access to the clinic, located across from the Gift Shop on the first floor.
+- The main hospital campus offers free parking and easy access to the clinic, located on the first floor.